Helping millions of people navigate the world of technology.

 Use Format Tool to Make a Hanging Indent

-Make a selection of the paragraph that you wish to indent.
+Step 1: Select the paragraph you wish to indent.
 Now go to Format > Align and indent > Indentation options.

-Under Special indent, use the drop-down menu to select Hanging from the list.
-In the box next to it, set a custom value in centimeters.
-Lastly, hit Apply.
+Step 2: Under Special indent, use the drop-down menu to select Hanging from the list.
+In the box next to it, set a custom value in centimeters > hit Apply.

 That’s it.
 A hanging indent will be created at a specified distance.